 See my Pbase site, where I try to post all my bird photographs that I think might help people identify birds.

 See technical stuff

 Tom Grey's Bird Pictures

 I'm Tom Grey, a bird photographer living on the Stanford campus near Palo Alto in the San Francisco Bay Area.
 This site is my illustrated bird list, showing selected images of the species I've photographed since I began taking pictures of birds in 2002.The photos on this site are displayed on species pages.
 In creating these pages, I've selected, arranged, and captioned pictures with the aim of attractively presenting useful information about that species of bird.

 Hovering your cursor over an image tells where and when the picture was taken.* Places are in my home base of Stanford and Palo Alto, Santa Clara County, California, unless the name of another Santa Clara County town, California county, state, or country is given.

 Species pages can be reached through four index pages.
-Three of these display links to the pages for species I have photographed in North America, defined as the American Birding Association (ABA) area, one alphabetical and two (for songbirds and other birds) in taxonomic order.
+Three of these are lists of links to the pages for species I have photographed in North America, defined as the American Birding Association (ABA) area, one alphabetical and two (for songbirds and other birds) in taxonomic order.
 Species I have photographed only outside North America are listed alphabetically on my World bird index.
-When I display pictures of a species that have been taken both in North America and elsewhere, the latter are included on the North American species page.
+When I display pictures of a species that have been taken both in and outside of North America, the latter are included on the North American species page.

 My maximum size for web

 images started at 640 x 480 pixels, and is now 1000 x 800.
 I've been gradually

 upgrading old images to the larger web display size, but many smaller

 many species pages, captions include discussion of identification